angular-schule/angular-cli-ghpages/README.md

 - cname
 - dryRun

-A list of all avaiable options is also available [here](https://github.com/angular-schule/angular-cli-ghpages/blob/master/src/deploy/schema.json).
+A list of all available options is also available [here](https://github.com/angular-schule/angular-cli-ghpages/blob/master/src/deploy/schema.json).

 Example: